willbed34/autonomousRedditVideos/README.md

 ## How to Use

 1. Use `get_gameplay_video` to download a Youtube background video under Creative Commons.
 It will save it in the `background_videos` directory.
+Specify the length of the video, and if you want just one background video created, or multiple (use multiple if the raw video is longer).
 2. In the config file, specify the Reddit client and secret, along with other parameters such as the number of comments you want to obtain and whether you want to manually select a post from a list.
 Also, specify a subreddit.
 3. Run `main.py`.
 This will get the Reddit post, generate images of the text, obtain voiceovers, and then compile everything on top of the background video.